evilmarty/hassio-addons/sabnzbd/README.md

 ## About

 This add-on allows you to run SABnzbd within Home Assistant.
 It is based off of [linuxserver.io's Docker image](https://github.com/linuxserver/docker-sabnzbd).

+## Migrate to community add-on

+1. Stop this add-on, if it is running. **Do not** uninstall yet as you may lose data.
+2. Install the Home Assistant Community add-ons version of SABnzbd.
+3. Start the Community version of SABnzbd and then stop it.
+This is to ensure the add-on's folders are created.
+4. SSH onto the Home Assistant server.
+Do not use the Terminal add-on as this may not give you access to the `addons` folder.
+5. Navigate to the supervisor folder.
+This might be `/mnt/data/supervisor` for HAOS or something else.
+It should contain the `addons` and `addon_configs` folders.
+6. Copy the files by running `cp -fR addons/data/22e52f96_sabnzbd/config/* addon_configs/a0d7b954_sabnzbd`
+7. Start the community version of SABnzbd and verify all data is there and working.
+8. When comfortable with the outcome you can uninstall this version of SABnzbd.

 ## Installation